Caroline Green: 2017–18 season: International junior debut

-2018–19 season: National junior championship
+2018–19 season: National junior title

 The Greens withdrew from their JGP assignments due to Caroline's illness.
 She subsequently commented that having been off the ice for two months and having to readjust to skating was a significant challenge, as neither sibling had had to deal with a major injury before.
 Returning to competition, they won junior gold medals at the 2018 Golden Spin of Zagreb in December and at the Toruń Cup in early January.
 At the 2019 U.S. Championships, they outscored Nguyen/Kolesnik by 1.48 points to become national junior champions.

 The Greens concluded the season at the 2019 World Junior Championships.
 Caroline stumbled during the tango pattern dance segment in the rhythm dance, leading to an eighth-place finish.
 They improved in the free dance, moving up to seventh place.

 Following the end of the competitive season, Gordon decided to retire from competitive ice dance to focus on academics, while Caroline opted to continue skating.
 On June 20, it was announced that she teamed up with Michael Parsons, the 2017 World Junior champion.